apache/skywalking/docs/en/ui/README.md

 Widget provides the ability to associate with other widgets to show axis pointer with tips for the same time point, in order to help users to understand the connectivity among metrics.

+### Widget Static Link
+On the right top of every widget on the dashboard, there is a `Generate Link` option, which could generate a static link to represent this widget.
+By using this link, users could share this widget, or integrate it into any 3rd party iFrame to build a network operations center(NOC) dashboard on the wall easily.
+About this link, there are several customizable options
+1. `Lock Query Duration`.
+Set the query duration manually.
+It is OFF by default.
+2. `Auto Fresh` option is ON with 6s query period and last 30 mins time range.
+Query period and range are customizable.

 ## Settings

 Settings provide language, server time zone, and auto-fresh options.
 These settings are stored in the browser's local storage.
 Unless you clear them manually, those will not change.